 The Council introduced a Corporate Apprenticeship scheme in 2012, to date there have been twenty-four apprentices since the scheme started.
-Our apprentices provide a range of valuable support to a number of different services across the Council and have, at times, filled essential gaps that can appear at times when there is no contingency.
-This investment also places the Council in a strong position to meets the obligations arising from the national Apprenticeship Levy introduced in April 2017.
+Our apprentices provide a range of valuable support to a number of different services across the Council and have, at times, filled essential gaps that can appear at times when this is no contingency.